 What other recipes can I make with fresh cherries?

-Here are a few of our favorite cherry recipes and ones that I make almost every summer.
+Here are some of our favorite cherry recipes.
+I make most of them almost every summer.

 - Cherry crumb cake